 - The Reviewers Report form must be on file with GSSP before the examination.

 - Note: Students may schedule their exam before submitting the Reviewers Report form.

-5. GSSP must have on file certification of foreign language proficiency requirement as indicated on the doctoral degree program.
+- GSSP must have on file a Language Department Certification of Foreign Language Proficiency form as indicated on the doctoral degree program.